-We try really hard to map the source image with the tile pictures, but our vast experience shows that sometimes it isn’t possible to do this well — this mostly happens when the tile pictures don’t have enough variety in colors for good cell mapping.
+We try hard to map the source image with the tile pictures, but our vast experience shows that sometimes it isn’t possible to do this well — this mostly happens when the tile pictures don’t have enough variety in colors for proper cell mapping.

-For example, if your tile pictures are all dark in color whereas the main picture has predominantly light shades then it would be impossible to map the main picture using those tile pictures.
-In such scenarios we recommend using cell colorization to better match cell colors.
+For example, if your tile pictures are all dark in color whereas the main image has predominantly light shades then it would be impossible to map the main picture using those tile pictures.
+In such scenarios, we recommend using cell colorization to better match cell colors.

-Here’s an example of same photo mosaic — the one on left doesn’t use colorization while the one on right uses colorization.
+Here’s an example of same photo mosaic — the one on the left doesn’t use colorization while the one on the right uses colorization.

 Main Photo Overlay

 Using this superimposes the original main picture on the output.
-We don’t recommend using this option because this is the method usually employed by low quality software/mosaic services that aren’t able to properly map the tile pictures with the main picture.
+We don’t recommend using this option because this is the method usually employed by low-quality software/mosaic services that aren’t able to accurately map the tile pictures with the main image.

-Using this option results in a “untrue/false” mosaic.
+Using this option results in an “untrue/false” mosaic.

 Cell mirroring allows the tile picture to be flipped horizontally.
 This option can result in better cell mapping because it gives the cell mapping algorithm more picture options.

 Duplicate spacing is the minimum number of tile cells between cells using the same picture.
-Cells that use mirrored pictures are also considered as duplicates.
+Cells that use mirrored images are also considered as duplicates.